Skip to article frontmatterSkip to article content

 Block maxima and the GEV distribution

 Let X1,,XnX_1, \dots, X_n be i.i.d. draws from some well-behaved base distribution and set Mn=maxiXiM_n = \max_i X_i.
-The Fisher–Tippett–Gnedenko theorem says that the only possible non-degenerate limits of appropriately normalised MnM_n are members of the Generalized Extreme Value family,
+The Fisher–Tippett–Gnedenko theorem says the only non-degenerate limits of normalised MnM_n are Generalized Extreme Value laws,

 GEV(yμ,σ,ξ)=1σ[1+ξz]+(1+1/ξ)exp ⁣([1+ξz]+1/ξ),z=yμσ,\mathrm{GEV}(y \mid \mu, \sigma, \xi) = \frac{1}{\sigma}\,\bigl[1 + \xi\,z\bigr]_+^{-(1 + 1/\xi)}\,\exp\!\Bigl(-\bigl[1 + \xi z\bigr]_+^{-1/\xi}\Bigr), \qquad z = \frac{y - \mu}{\sigma},